TJVering/EDUGraphAPI/README.md

 In this sample **ApplicationDbContext** is created for access data from a SQL Database.
 It inherited from **IdentityDbContext** which is defined in the NuGet package mentioned above.

-Below are the important Data Models (and their important properties) and used in this sample:
+Below are the important Data Models (and their important properties) that used in this sample:

 **ApplicationUsers**